mitchellporter/BGRecursiveTableViewDataSource/README.md

 This subclass will instead create **empty sections** for each fetched object if subclassed to return `true` from its `displayEmptySectionsForFetchedResultsControllerObjects:` method.
 It does this based on the `NSFetchedResultsController` fetched results, but adds no rows.
 The fetched objects are still accessible from your code within the `BGRecursiveTableViewDataSourceFetchedResultsEmptySectionGroup` itself, and you can instead choose to display other static or dynamic content in their place as you wish.

-## Debugging & Testing
+## Debugging Tips

-Debugging exceptions and crashes with `UITableView` has always been kind of tedious since you can be somewhat in void of information. `BGRecursiveTableViewDataSource` makes this a little easier, since you can toggle sections on/off or comment them out of your code entirely to see if issues persist.
+Debugging exceptions and crashes with `UITableView` has always been kind of tedious since you can be somewhat in a void of information. `BGRecursiveTableViewDataSource` makes this a little easier, since you can toggle sections on/off or comment them out of your code entirely to see if issues persist.
 Likely, issues are in a much simpler format given the simplification and modularization of each `BGRecursiveTableViewDataSourceSectionGroup` implementation.

-It’s also possible to write more straightforward tests of your subclasses of `BGRecursiveTableViewDataSourceSectionGroup` instances also given this modularization.
-Trying to test a more intricate `UITableView` is more difficult.

 ## Installation